Important information

 There may have been periods when the results lagged the index(es).
 Certain market indexes are unmanaged and, therefore, have no expenses.
 Investors cannot invest directly in an index.

 Model portfolios are subject to the risks associated with the underlying funds in the model portfolio.
 Investors should carefully consider investment objectives, risks, fees and expenses of the funds in the model portfolio, which are contained in the fund prospectuses.
 Investing outside the United States involves risks, such as currency fluctuations, periods of illiquidity and price volatility.
 These risks may be heightened in connection with investments in developing countries.
-Small-company stocks entail additional risks, and they can fluctuate in price more than larger company stocks.
+Smaller company stocks entail additional risks, and they can fluctuate in price more than larger company stocks.
 The return of principal for bond funds and for funds with significant underlying bond holdings is not guaranteed.
 Fund shares are subject to the same interest rate, inflation and credit risks associated with the underlying bond holdings.
 Lower rated bonds are subject to greater fluctuations in value and risk of loss of income and principal than higher rated bonds.
 The use of derivatives involves a variety of risks, which may be different from, or greater than, the risks associated with investing in traditional cash securities, such as stocks and bonds.

 Bond ratings, which typically range from AAA/Aaa (highest) to D (lowest), are assigned by credit rating agencies such as Standard & Poor's, Moody's and/or Fitch, as an indication of an issuer's creditworthiness.
 If agency ratings differ, the security will be considered to have received the highest of those ratings, consistent with the portfolio's investment policies.
 Securities in the Unrated category have not been rated by a rating agency; however, the investment adviser performs its own credit analysis and assigns comparable ratings that are used for compliance with applicable investment policies.